AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 <p style = "text-align: center;">
 <img src="https://goo.gl/UcBDZJ" height=400>

-**Figure 3:** A schematic of how the modified lever arm fits into the entrance tank.
+**Figure 3:** A top down schematic of how the modified lever arm fits into the entrance tank.
 There was a perforation made in the metal bar of the lever arm in order for a pin to fit inside and act as a stopper.
 After being slid into the hole shown in Figure 2, a pin was inserted into the perforation to secure the lever arm onto the entrance tank. </p>

 <div class="alert alert-block alert-danger">
 Include what view Figure 3 is (top down)
+-addressed
 </div>

 The team first found a piece to act as a pin and determined the size of it.
 The size of the piece was unimportant as long as its diameter was smaller than that of the metal bar for the lever arm.
 The lever arm was perforated according to the size of the pin using a mill as shown in Figure 4.
 The pin fit snugly into the perforation as shown in Figure 5.